tls-evolution/ccr/README.md

 Our RFC-based scanner is published in this [repository](https://github.com/tls-evolution/goscanner).
 We provide the scripts to run the scans in the directory `active-scans/run-scans/` in this repo.

-Our data sets are massive - we upload these into a DigitalOcean space.
-We are currently offering the output data for all our scans, but the PCAPs for just 2019-05 because they need 0.5TB storage.
+Our data sets are massive.
+We are currently offering the output data for all our scans, but the PCAPs for just 2019-05 because they need 0.5TB storage alone.
 We are happy to offer all PCAPs via direct transfer if requested.

 ### Passive monitoring